-The measurements of the characteristics of unconventional Josephson weak links give information about the symmetry of superconducting pairing (see review [78]).
+Measurements of the characteristics of unconventional Josephson weak links give information about the symmetry of superconducting pairing (see the review78).
 There are several approaches to the calculation of coherent current states in unconventional Josephson junctions.
-These can be the Ginzburg-Landau treatment [22], description in the language of Andreev bound states [79], the numerical solution of the Bogoljubov-de Gennes equations on a tight binding lattice [80].
-A powerful method of describing inhomogeneous superconducting states is based on the quasiclassical Eilenberger equations for the Green's functions integrated over energy [81].
-It was first used in [9] to describe the dc Josephson effect in a ballistic point contact between conventional superconductors.
+These include the Ginzburg-Landau treatment,22 description in the language of Andreev bound states,79 and the numerical solution of the Bogoljubov-de Gennes equations on a tight binding lattice.80 A powerful method of describing inhomogeneous superconducting states is based on the quasiclassical Eilenberger equations for the Green's functions integrated over energy.81 It was first used in Ref.
+9 to describe the dc Josephson effect in a ballistic point contact between conventional superconductors.
 The Eilenberger equations can be generalized to the cases of d-wave and triplet pairing (Appendix II).
-In this Section we present the results of quasiclassical calculations for the Josephson and spontaneous currents in the grain boundary junction between d-wave superconductors [12,16,17].
+In this Section we present the results of quasiclassical calculations for the Josephson and spontaneous currents in the grain boundary junction between d-wave superconductors.12,16,17

 3.2.1.
+Current-phase relations

-Current-phase relations.
-We consider the Josephson weak link $S_1^{(d)} - S_2^{(d)}$ which is formed by the mismatching of lattice axes orientation in banks $S_1^{(d)}$ and $S_2^{(d)}$, as is shown in Fig. 4.
-The x axis is perpendicular and the y axis is parallel to the interface between two superconducting 2D half-spaces with different a-b axes orientations (angles χ_1 and χ_2 in Fig. 4).
-Far from the interface $(x \to \mp\infty)$ the order parameter is equal to the bulk values $\Delta{12}(\mathbf{v}F)$.
-In the vicinity of the interface x = 0, if angles χ_1 and χ_2 do not coincide, the value of Δ deviates from $\Delta{1,2}$.
-To describe the coherent current states in the system, the Eilenberger equations (A.4) for Green's functions must be solved simultaneously with equation for the Δ (A.5).
-The equation of self-consistency (A.5) determines the spatial distribution of $\Delta(\mathbf{r})$.
-The problem of solving the coupled equations (A.4) and (A.5) can be treated by numerical calculations.
+We consider a Josephson weak link $S_1^{(d)} - S_2^{(d)}$ which is formed by the mismatching of the orientations of the lattice axes in the banks $S_1^{(d)}$ and $S_2^{(d)}$, as shown in Fig. 4.
+The x axis is perpendicular and the y axis is parallel to the interface between two superconducting 2D half-spaces with different a-b axis orientations (angles χ_1 and χ_2 in Fig. 4).
+Far from the interface $(x \to \mp \infty)$ the order parameter is equal to the bulk values $\Delta{1,2}(\mathbf{v}F)$.
+In the vicinity of the interface x=0, if the angles χ_1 and χ_2 do not coincide, the value of Δ deviates from $\Delta{1,2}$.
+To describe the coherent current states in the system, the Eilenberger equations (A4) for the Green's functions must be solved simultaneously with the equation for Δ (A5).
+The equation of self-consistency (A5) determines the spatial distribution of $\Delta(\mathbf{r})$.
+The problem of solving the coupled equations (A4) and (A5) can be treated by numerical calculations.
 Analytical solutions can be obtained for the model (non-self-consistent) distribution of $\Delta(\mathbf{r})$:

-Fig. 4.
+FIG. 4.
 Interface between two d-wave superconductors S_1 and S_2 with different orientations χ_1 and χ_2 of the lattice axes a-b.